-Default: 0.0 [decimal, context: distanceZ, dihedral, spinAngle, custom colvars]
+Default: 0.0 [decimal, context: periodic components]

 By default, values of the periodic components are centered around zero, ranging from -P/2 to P/2, where P is the period.
 Setting this number centers the interval around this value.
 This can be useful for convenience of output, or to set the walls for a harmonicWalls in an order that would not otherwise be allowed.